DanielBMarkham/Info-Ops/manuscript/chapter13.md

 The team and project requirements decide how much it needs.

-Perhaps they'd like a domain model for our our nouns.
-If so, directly under our notes for today (or wherever else we'd like to put it), we add in the model details.
+Perhaps they'd like a domain model for our nouns.
+If so, directly under our notes for today (or wherever else we'd like to put it), we add in the model details.[^13-52]

 ![Adding in our Domain Model connections](images/ict-dm.png)

+[^13-52]: Automated domain model creation is currently not supported by EasyAM, but it's on upcoming features list.

 We've separated the note-taking from the drawing.
 If you like drawing things out, you can always do that.
 I like modeling and sketching as a group and that's the way I work.
 It's fun and fast.
 But I still write the notes down the same way.